Deanne Arada,

 Pronouns: She/her/hers

-Service Areas: Alberta, Ontario, Quebec
+Service Areas: Alberta, Manitoba, Ontario, Quebec

-Availability: Accepting new clients
+Availability: Currently accepting new clients

 Appointment Types